Intelligent payment routing: Driving higher conversions & approval rates

 How to implement intelligent payment routing

-Plus, you face certain acquirer limitations.
-Not all acquirers are created equal: some may not support dynamic routing, while others may have higher latency.
-You should continuously evaluate acquirer performance and adjust routing strategies accordingly.
+Not all acquirers are created equal: some may not fully support dynamic routing capabilities, while others may have higher latency or processing restrictions.
+You should continuously evaluate acquirer performance and adjust routing strategies accordingly based on real-world results.

-Here is the optimal way to implement IPR:
+Here is the optimal step-by-step approach to implement intelligent payment routing:

 1. Assess your payment infrastructure